22nd December 2022

 In the past regular tolling of bells between dusk and midnight mass was used as protection from evil witches and spirits.

-Firework on New Year’s Eve also chases off evil spirits.
+Firework on New Year’s Eve is also done to chase off evil spirits.

 The rough nights are also said to be a happy, jolly and abundant time.
 In order to spend the New Year in abundance and happiness we give each other presents.